Send a Deliver mailing once or on a recurring basis. Select Send Mailing from the mailing overview page to open the sending options.

 Allow recurring delivery

-The mailing will continue to send to a record if:
+Slate sends the mailing to a record if:

 The record satisfies the filter criteria.

-However, scheduled ongoing mailings do not automatically run in these environments, so they will not appear as if they were sent.
-Test ongoing mailings in a Production environment with test records to ensure that these mailings send as expected.
+Scheduled mailings don't run automatically in these environments, so they don't appear as sent at all.
+Test recurring mailings in a Production environment with test records to confirm they send as expected.